aws-samples/aws-nlp-workshop/3_GenderClassification/README.md

 ## 7. Model Training and Hosting

 1. Now, you are going to build a machine learning model on SageMaker.
-We have created two methods, the first method uses "High Level Sagemaker APIs" which abstracts away some part of the packaging steps.
+We have created three methods, the first method uses "High Level Sagemaker APIs" which abstracts away some part of the packaging steps.

    The second method called "Low Level API method" which takes you through the lower level APIs, including the steps to create your own docker image to deploy the Keras model.

+   The third method is actually a subset of the Low Level method, in that, in this we assume that a pre-trained model is readily available, which is only deploy for generating predictions.
+Bypassing model training phase makes this fastest, which you might want to choose to follow to get a quick overview of how custome model can be brought onto SageMaker.
+In practice, this is also an useful technique, when your model architecture and training is outsourced to a separate entity, such as a dedicated data science organization or department.

-2. Both methods require a minimum of 30mins to run.
-Choose one method to proceed.
+2. Either of the first two methods require about 60 minutes to run.
+Model importing by third methid can be completed in about 15 minutes.
+Choose any one method to proceed, as you find suitable for your level of understanding.

     <details>
     <summary><strong>High Level Sagemaker API Method (expand for details)</strong></summary><p>